 Lite: A pane of glass.
 In windows and doors, refers to separately framed panes of glass (as well as designs simulating the look of separately framed pieces of glass).
 Sometimes spelled “light”.

-Low-emissivity (Low-E) glass: A coated glass product, which reflects heat.
+Low-emissivity (Low-E) glass: A coated glass product that reflects heat.

 Masonry opening: Area in a masonry wall left open for windows or door.

 MDF: Medium-density fiberboard.
 A wood fiber composite used in a variety of window, door, and millwork applications.

 Mechanical window: A term for a product, usually vinyl, in which the corners are assembled using screws or other fastening mechanisms, as opposed to using a welded corner construction.
 Also referred to as a mechanically fastened window.

 Mullion: A component used to structurally join two window or door units.

 Multipoint lock: A locking system, operated with one handle that secures a window or door at two or more locking points.

 Muntin: Profile or moulding, either vertical or horizontal, used to separate glass in a sash into multiple lites.
 Generally refers to components used to construct divided lite grids or grilles simulating a divided lite look.

 Nailing fin: An accessory component or integral extension of a window or patio door frame which generally laps over the conventional stud construction and through which nails are driven to secure the frame in place.